 10 E-Commerce Mistakes to Avoid in your Site

 On the surface, opening up an eCommerce shop looks incredibly simple.
 You have multiple platforms that can make setting up a shop in literal minutes very easy.
 But the true barriers to entry are still very much there.
-There are plenty of e-commerce mistakes to avoid newcomers (and long existing sites) make that hold them back from exponential growth and much higher conversions.
+There are plenty of e-commerce mistakes to avoid newcomers (and long existing sites) make that hold them back from exponential growth and much higher conversion rates.

 Many are very easy fixes and additions anyone on your team can make to improve the performance of your shop.